nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/concepts-self-assessment.md

 1. Create a loop that asks the user to choose an option, and will continue running until the use selects `5`, at which point the program will finish.

 ### Implement the Menu System in Program.cs
-Inside the Program class, you will implement the following methods underneath the loop (detailed instructions for each below).
+Inside the `Program.cs` file , you will implement the following methods underneath the loop (detailed instructions for each below).
 To test whether these methods work, add logic to the program loop to call the appropriate method when a user chooses an option:

 1. `DisplayMenu`